USSoccerFederation/glass_onion/docs/contributing.md

 ## Documentation

-This project uses [MkDocs](https://www.mkdocs.org/) to generate documentation from pages written in Markdown.
+This project uses [MkDocs](https://www.mkdocs.org/) to generate documentation from pages written in Markdown in `docs/`.

 To build docs locally: